IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/08-nodered-6.png)

-Next, click Install (1) and type 'dashboard' in the search bar (2).
-In the search results look for `node-red-dashboard` and click Install (3) to start the installation of the Node-RED dashboard nodes ().
+Next, click 'Install' (1) and type `dashboard` in the search bar (2).
+In the search results look for `node-red-dashboard` and click 'Install' (3) to start the installation of the Node-RED dashboard nodes.

 ![](./images/09-nodered-7.png)